i05nagai/memorandum/language/english_speaking.md

     * the accident happened because of the drive's negligence
 * neglect
     * child neglect
+* surrender
+    * I’ve decided that I’m going to surrender this case to the control of my boss.
 * gateway
     * Many people think college is the gateway to success.
 * freely